ChangeDisplayMode(mode[, table])

 ChangeDisplayMode(mode[, width, height, table])

 the monitor's resolution.
-If you choose to use #DISPMODE_FULLSCREEN
+If you choose to use #DISPMODE_FULLSCREEN, you can

 best monitor resolution for the display's current dimensions will be chosen